batu92k/OpenGL/README.md

 ### Tools

-  - You can find all the files needed in tools folder, also you can visit;
+  - You can find all the files needed in the tools folder, also you can visit;
 	http://freeglut.sourceforge.net/index.php#download